List of Dutch inventions and innovations: Leyden jar (1745–1746)

-A battery of four water-filled Leyden jars, Museum Boerhaave, Leiden.
-The Leyden jar was the first device capable of storing an electric charge.

 A Leyden jar, or Leiden jar, is a device that "stores" static electricity between two electrodes on the inside and outside of a glass jar.
 It was the original form of a capacitor (originally known as a "condenser").
 It was invented independently by German cleric Ewald Georg von Kleist on 11 October 1745 and by Dutch scientist Pieter van Musschenbroek of Leiden (Leyden) in 1745–1746.
 The invention was named for the city.
 The Leyden jar was used to conduct many early experiments in electricity, and its discovery was of fundamental importance in the study of electricity.
 Previously, researchers had to resort to insulated conductors of large dimensions to store a charge.
 The Leyden jar provided a much more compact alternative.
 Like many early electrical devices, there was no particular use for the Leyden jar at first, other than to allow scientists to do a greater variety of electrical experiments.

 These scientists developed the Leyden jar while working under a theory of electricity that saw electricity as a fluid, and hoped to develop the jar to "capture" this fluid.
 In 1744 von Kleist lined a glass jar with silver foil, and charged the foil with a friction machine.
 Kleist was convinced that a substantial electric charge could be collected when he received a significant shock from the device.
 The effects of this "Kleistian jar" were independently discovered around the same time by Dutch scientists Pieter van Musschenbroek and Cunaeus at the University of Leiden.
 Van Musschenbroek communicated on it with the French scientific community where it was called the Leyden jar.